RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: Discussion

 A more recent RR Lyrae distance was reported by \citet{hatt2017}, who find an average RR Lyrae-based distance for IC~1613 of $\mu = 24.28 \pm 0.04$.
 This value is an average over 9 different RR Lyrae distances they determine in different permutations of bandpasses and RR Lyrae type (e.g., how RRab and RRc are treated).
 They adopt multiband PWZs from the theoretical work of \citet{marconi2015} and assume a mean metallicity of $\rm [Fe/H]=-1.2$, which is taken from the dwarf galaxy luminosity-metallicity relationship \citep[e.g.,][]{kirby2013}.

-Finally, our distance to IC~1613 is $\mu=24.42\pm0.03$.
+Our distance to IC~1613 is $\mu=24.42\pm0.03$.
 We anchor our data with the \citet{Neeley2019} RR Lyrae data with updated {\it Gaia} eDR3 parallaxes (see Table \ref{tab:mwrrl}) and adopt a mean metallicity of $\rm [Fe/H]=-2.0$.
 Though our selected metallicity may seem too low given the other studies, we argue that it is a reasonable choice.
 Our adopted metallicity falls within the CMD-based age-metallicity relationship measured by \citet{skillman2014}.
 For stars older than $\sim$10~Gyr, they find a mean metallicity of $\rm [Fe/H] = -1.75_{-0.15}^{+0.25}$.
 This value was derived with Solar scaled stellar models; if the older population of IC~1613 are $\alpha$-enhanced, as they are in many dwarf galaxies \citep[e.g.,][]{Kirby2010}, the mean value of $\rm [Fe/H]$ could be up to 0.3~dex lower.
 In comparison, the \citet{bernard_acs_2010} metallicity is slightly higher as it was adopted from an earlier version of the \citet{skillman2014} SFH.
-Similarly, the specroscopic metallicity for IC~1613 is based on red giant branch stars \citep{kirby2013}.
-Given IC~1613's continuous SFH \citep{skillman2014}, it is likely that many of these RGB star correspond to ages younger than the RR Lyrae.
+Similarly, the specroscopic metallicity for IC~1613 is based on red giant branch stars \citep{kirby2013}, which are predominantly located in the central region of the galaxy.
+Given IC~1613's continuous SFH \citep{skillman2014}, and population gradient \citet{skillman2014, weisz2014a}, it is likely that many of these RGB star correspond to ages younger than the RR Lyrae.
 They would therefore be more metal-rich on average.

 To illustrate the effects of metallicity on the RR Lyrae distance to IC~1613, we recomputed our model assuming the spectroscopic metallicity of $\rm [Fe/H]=-1.2$.
 The resulting distance is $\mu=24.28\pm0.03$, which is plotted in Figure \ref{fig:ic1613}.
 It is in excellent agreement with that of \citet{hatt2017}.
 As we discuss in \S \ref{sec:metallicity}, the adopted metallicity is an outstanding source of uncertainty in RR Lyrae-based distances.